custom-components/sensor.airthings_wave/README.md

 * Note yet compatible with Airthings Wave Plus

-* Values only appear after first scan_interval (default 1 minute) has passed and will remain as `unknown` until then https://github.com/custom-components/sensor.airthings_wave/issues/2
+* Values only appear after first scan_interval (default 5 minutes) has passed and will remain as `unknown` until then https://github.com/custom-components/sensor.airthings_wave/issues/2